 Put it all together, and it makes it easier for unscrupulous managers to lie about their business prospects or commit securities fraud.

-That lack of liquidity also makes many OTC stocks the perfect vehicle for “pump-and-dump” schemes where stock promoters lure investors to buy shares, increasing the stock price.
-Then, when the price gets high enough, the pumper sells his shares, causing the stock to fall and leaving investors with poor returns, or even losses.
+That lack of liquidity also makes many OTC stocks the perfect vehicles for “pump-and-dump” schemes where stock promoters lure investors to buy shares, increasing the stock price.
+Once the price gets high enough, the pumper sells his shares, causing the stock to fall and leaving investors with poor returns, or even losses.
 Anyone here see The Wolf of Wall Street?

-To protect investors from falling for these schemes, the SEC suspended trading of more than 800 microcap stocks — more than 8% of the OTC market — between 2012 and 2015.
+To protect investors from falling for these schemes, the SEC suspended trading of more than 800 microcap stocks – more than 8% of the OTC market – between 2012 and 2015.
 Once a stock has been suspended from trading, it cannot be relisted unless the company provides updated financial information to prove it’s actually operational.
-Since that rarely happens, trading suspensions essentially render the shares useless to scam artists.
+Since that rarely happens, trading suspensions can essentially render the shares worthless.

 Be that as it may, there is one segment of the OTC market that investors need not fear.

 Amidst the riff-raff, some of the biggest, most respected foreign companies in the world list their U.S. shares over-the-counter instead of on the major U.S. exchanges.
-Here, you’ll find shares of The Industrial & Commercial Bank of China Ltd. (IDCBY), which happens to be the biggest bank in the world.
-You also can buy shares of Switzerland’s Nestle (NSRGY), the largest food company in the world; China’s Tencent (TCEHY), the country’s largest internet service provider; and Japanese gaming giant Nintendo (NTDOY).
+Here, you’ll find the American depositary receipts of The Industrial & Commercial Bank of China Ltd. (IDCBY), which happens to be the biggest bank in the world.
+You also can buy shares of Switzerland’s Nestlé (NSRGY), the largest food company in the world; China’s Tencent (TCEHY), one of the country’s largest internet service providers; and Japanese gaming giant Nintendo (NTDOY).

 Why would major, international publicly traded companies rub shoulders with firms that issue highly speculative penny stocks?

 The reason has to do with cost and convenience.
-For example, a foreign firm listing on the NYSE or Nasdaq must prepare two sets of audited financial statements for everything it does — one to conform with international accounting standards, and another that adheres to the generally accepted accounting principles (GAAP) used in the U.S. That isn’t a requirement over-the-counter.
+For example, foreign firms listing on the NYSE or Nasdaq must adhere to the SEC's stringent reporting requirements.
+And they must prepare two sets of reports for all financial disclosures – one to conform with international accounting standards, and another that follows the generally accepted accounting principles (GAAP) used in the U.S. Companies trading OTC avoid the burden and expense associated with such compliance.

 The bottom line is that with the exception of large, established foreign firms, OTC stocks come with too many risks.
-It’s not possible for the average investor to know if the company is on the up and up.
+It’s simply not possible for the average investor to know if every OTC company is on the up and up.
 And even legitimate tiny companies can fail virtually overnight.
-The pitfalls of trading OTC stocks just aren’t worth it.
+The dangers lurking in OTC stocks far outweigh the vanishingly small potential for rewards.

-It’s easy enough to lose money investing in stocks.
-Why make it easier?
+It’s easy enough to lose money trading stocks.
+Why make it any easier?